mjg123/mjg123.github.io/_posts/2018-09-25-Java-11-Http-Client.md

 ## The CompletionStage API and CompletableFutures

 When Java 8 was released there were a lot of attention-grabbing features such as lambdas and the streams API, so the CompletionStage API is often overlooked.
-In my experience very few Java developers know about it, and even fewer use it, but it's an incredibly powerful framework for building asynchronous workflows.
+In my experience very few Java developers know about it, and even fewer use it, but it's an very powerful framework for building asynchronous workflows.

 The basics: [`CompletionStage`](https://download.java.net/java/early_access/jdk11/docs/api/java.base/java/util/concurrent/CompletionStage.html) is an interface.
 The only implementation is [`CompletableFuture`](https://download.java.net/java/early_access/jdk11/docs/api/java.base/java/util/concurrent/CompletionStage.html).
 A `CompletableFuture` also implements [`java.util.concurrent.Future`](https://download.java.net/java/early_access/jdk11/docs/api/java.base/java/util/concurrent/Future.html), as added in Java 5.